eddmann/eddmann.github.io/_posts/2013/2013-12-11-using-for-comprehensions-in-scala.md

 )
 ```

-With the lineup now ready I am now going to filter the players into their respective positions.
+With the line-up now ready, I am going to filter the players into their respective positions.
-As you can see below I have purposly used different means of producing the same result, but in regard to the centre only returning the first item.
+As you can see below, I have purposely used different means of producing the same result, with regard to the centre only returning the first item.
 The two last examples use the discussed 'withFilter' method for the first time.
 When a filter is added, instead of running the familiar 'filter' method over all items at that time, a view (projection) is generated which returns a type-compatible wrapper around the collection.
-The wrapper allows Scala to delay evaluation of the condition until the last moment (lazy-evaluation).
+The wrapper allows Scala to delay evaluation of the condition until the last moment (lazy evaluation).
-This makes it a feasible way of chaining multiple filters together without the fear of redudant iteration steps in-between.
+This makes it a feasible way of chaining multiple filters together without the fear of redundant iteration steps in-between.

 ```scala
 val guards =